getcellm/cellm/README.md

 4. Download a model, e.g. Gemma 2 2B: Open Windows Terminal (open start menu, type `Windows Terminal`, and click `OK`), type `ollama pull gemma2:2b`, and wait for the download to finish.

-For permanent installation and more options, see our [Installation Guide](https://docs.getcellm.com/get-started/install).
+For permanent installation and more options, see our [installation guide](https://docs.getcellm.com/get-started/install).

 ## Basic usage